 This one's ancient history made real, going back to the times when Londoners had a reputation for having their own mind and doing their own thing - rather than what they was told by the reigning king or queen.

-Throughout the ages, each year the Mayor of London had to travel in procession from Mansion House to the Royal Courts of Justice, there to take an oath of allegiance to the sovereign before the Lord Chief Justice and the judges of the Queen's Bench Division.
+Throughout the ages, each year the Mayor of London had to travel in procession from Mansion House to the Royal Courts of Justice, there to take an oath of allegiance to the sovereign before the Lord Chief Justice and the judges of the King's Bench Division.

 The procession is held around the second week in November and starts and finishes at Mansion House in The City of London.
 The route gives you two opportunites to see the full show, so I would check the weather forcast beforehand to get the best conditions!.
 For details, routes, running order and all things to do with the parade, check out this site.
 The day finishes with one of London's grandest firework displays at 5 o'clock from a barge moored in the Thames between Blackfriars and Waterloo bridges.